What is biofouling, and why does it matter?

 Five regional centres or Secretariats – named “Regional Coordinating Organizations (RCOs)” in the context of the project - including PEMSEA - participate in the GloFouling Partnerships project to address the issue of biofouling management at the regional level by working towards the establishment of regional strategies and action plans to manage biofouling within their respective regions.
 As a first step, work has been conducted to raise awareness at the regional level on the issue of aquatic invasive species introduced via ships’ biofouling.
 All five RCOs organized regional awareness-raising online seminars during 2021.

-In November 2021, to facilitate the development of regional strategies, the GloFouling Partnerships project invited all regional coordinators to participate in a virtual roundtable, please find attached the link to the proceeding.
+In November 2021, to facilitate the development of regional strategies, the GloFouling Partnerships project invited all regional coordinators to participate in a virtual roundtable, please find attached the link to the proceedings.
 During this roundtable meeting, a draft Regional Strategy Template was discussed and a generic document adopted for use by each region.
 The Template provides common key elements for a strategy addressing ship’s biofouling management, and can serve as a canvas for the development of regionally harmonized management arrangements by each regional Secretariat that fit their respective specific needs.

 To lead this work, each region will establish a Regional Task Force (or use an existing working group or task force, as appropriate).
 This Regional Task Force will have representation from all countries in the region and will primarily serve as a mechanism to develop and update the regional strategy and its action plan and oversee its implementation.